The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 What it is: A high-level view of all systems in the solution and how they relate to each other.

-Why it matters: This is your opening move.
-It establishes the entire scope of your solution at a glance — Salesforce orgs, external systems (ERP, marketing platforms, data warehouses), middleware, portals, mobile apps, and the connections between them.
+Why it matters: This is the opening move.
+It establishes the entire scope of the solution at a glance: Salesforce orgs, external systems (ERP, marketing platforms, data warehouses), middleware, portals, mobile apps, and the connections between them.

 What to include: